 — Victoria Murphy (@byQueenVic) November 7, 2017

-Before the dinner, Kensington Palace said,” Earlier this year Her Royal Highness, who is Patron of the AFNCCF, visited the centre’s Early Years Parenting Unit to learn more about their work with families who have children under five years old.
+Before the dinner, Kensington Palace said,” Earlier this year Her Royal Highness, who is Patron of the AFNCCF, visited the center’s Early Years Parenting Unit to learn more about their work with families who have children under five years old.
 This visit marked the Duchess’ continued desire to draw attention to child mental health issues and the importance that early intervention, and working with the whole family, can make to those in vulnerable situations.”

 The event was hosted to celebrate the new £39 million Centre of Excellence currently under construction on Rodney Street in Islington.
 The Centre of Excellence will for the 1st time bring under 1 roof, the very best of science, education & mental health support for families.